miros/doppler/README.md

 When the method is called, it receives the doppler's state as first argument (this may be considered as `this` or `self`) and all original arguments of the call.
 The method should return:
 * A tuple `{Result, NewState}`.
-Then `Result` will be returned from the function when calles, and `NewState` will be memoized and passed to further calls.
+Then `Result` will be returned from the function when called, and `NewState` will be memoized and passed to further calls.
 * A tuple `{error, Error, NewState}`.
 Then `NewState` will be memoized and `Error` will be thrown as an exception from the called method.